 Introducing Paragraphs – This is one of my all time favorite ways to begin teaching writing!
 If you’re new to teaching 4th grade, I highly recommend starting the year by teaching students how to write paragraphs through these back to school books!

 If you want ideas on how to teach writing, this Guide To Teaching Writing is just for you!
+Remember, even if you recognize what 4th graders should know coming to you, it doesn’t mean they will know it.

 Personal Narratives-Here is a blog post that shares how to teach students to write personal narratives.
 I do have blog posts for other writing genres, but this seems to be teachers’ favorite genre to start the year with.